• About

 Whilst I considered myself more of a ‘wild tramp’ at heart, I was lucky enough to be at the beginning of the 1989 revival.
 I helped to run girl scouts groups, organise summer camps and weekend trips away.

-The Prague Scouts centre is at the Old Town Square 1/4 (as you go towards the Little Square with the golden water well) and there are exhibitions, events and workshops through every month (not just on the 24 April).
+The Prague Scouts centre is at the Old Town Square 1/4 (as you go towards the Little Square with the golden water well) and there are exhibitions, events and workshops throughout every month (not just on the 24 April).

 30 April – The international day of Jazz